revosystems/slate/source/includes/_xef-reports.md

 ### Fields with fullPrecision

-This section lists all fields that can have their decimal precision increased by using the "fullPrecision" [filter](#filters).
+This section lists all fields that can have their decimal precision increased by using the "?fullPrecision=true" [flag](#filters).

 Field             | Resource  | Precision without flag   | Precision with flag
 ------------------|-----------|--------------------------|---------------------